THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 One of the positive things about journaling is that if something is bothering you, you can just write it down and be done with it.
 Yes, you heard me right, when you take the time to think about it and let it out, it feels like it has been resolved.

-If something is bothering you, I would recommend to start writing about it.
+If something is bothering you, I would recommend starting writing about it.
 Just focus on the subject until nothing more can be added.
 Then take a moment to think about the good things that happened during the day and write it down.

 Ending your writing with positive thinking, makes you think about all these good things when you close your eyes and start falling asleep!